 Watch the other cars closely.
 Of course, you would do that anyway, but you want to look for signs you might be missing something.
 You may not hear emergency sirens, for instance, so if the cars pulling over to the side, you should too.
 Look to see how other drivers are responding to their surroundings to get clues on what you might not be hearing.

 Can you drive with hearing loss?
 That’s up to you.
 It is possible to be a good driver even if your hearing is not what it used to be because odds are your other senses will help you make the adjustment.
-If the idea makes you nervous, though, then it’s time to see an ear specialist and find a solution to improve your situation like wearing hearing aids.
+If the idea makes you nervous, though, then it’s time to come see us and find a solution to improve your situation like wearing hearing aids.